stakater/Reloader/README.md

   ...
 ```

 Reloader can be configured to only watch namespaces labeled with one or more labels using the `--namespace-selector` parameter.
-Supported operators are `!, in, notin, ==, =, !=`, if no operator is found the 'exists' operator is inferred (ie. key only).
+Supported operators are `!, in, notin, ==, =, !=`, if no operator is found the 'exists' operator is inferred (i.e. key only).
 Additional examples of these selectors can be found in the [Kubernetes Docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors).

 **Note:** The old `:` delimited key value mappings are deprecated and if provided will be translated to `key=value`.
 Likewise, if a wildcard value is provided (e.g. `key:*`) it will be translated to the standalone `key` which checks for key existence.